mapninja/Earthsys144/week07/04_TURN_IN_BONUS_LAB_tree_labeling_in_qgis.md

    - Explore the different tabs (Source, Symbology, etc.)
    - Don't make changes yet—just observe what's available

-### Step 3: Explore Layer Metadata

-Metadata tells you important information about your spatial data:

-1. Right-click the **grid layer** and select **Properties**
-2. Navigate to the **Information** tab
-3. Review the metadata including:

-   - **CRS (Coordinate Reference System):** The vector grid and fire perimeter layers should be WGS 84 (EPSG:4326)
-   - **Extent:** The bounding box coordinates
-   - **Feature count:** How many grid cells exist
-   - **Geometry type:** Should be "Polygon"
-4. Repeat for the NAIP imagery layer

-   - Note that the source is an Earth Engine XYZ tile URL
-   - Check that the URL contains `{z}`, `{x}`, and `{y}` placeholders
-   - Remember that these tile layers are for visual interpretation, not for measuring pixel values or running raster analysis in QGIS

-**Why this matters:** Understanding your data's coordinate system, extent, and properties is essential before any spatial analysis.
-Mismatched coordinate systems are one of the most common GIS errors.

 ---

 ## Part 2: Working with Attributes and Selections